Animal Facts

 Wildlife and Animal Removal

-Beavers, North America's largest rodent, are second only to humans in their ability to engineer and alter landscapes.
-The wetland ecosystems beavers create benefit surrounding areas by raising water tables, replenishing aquifers, and creating environments where many different species thrive.
-Beavers mate for life and raise their young, known as kits, in their underwater lodges.
+Beavers, North America’s largest rodent, are exceptional engineers, second only to humans in their ability to modify and shape landscapes.
+By building dams and lodges, they create wetland ecosystems that offer various ecological benefits, such as raising water tables, replenishing aquifers, and creating habitats for numerous species.
+Beavers are monogamous, mating for life and raising their young, known as kits, within underwater lodges.

 COYOTE PROBLEMS